sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 dust/fog artifact
 This is where AI can become useful.

-4. Why do we need AI?
-This was one of your biggest questions, and you're absolutely right to ask it.
-You don't need AI just because the SIH problem statement says AI/ML.
-Consider a simple radar.
+## 4. Rationale for AI
+The requirement for AI should be established independently of the inclusion of AI/ML in the SIH problem statement.
+A simple radar provides the following example.
 Radar says:

 Object detected at 30 m.
 That's already useful.
-You could write:
+The following rule could be written:

 IF object_distance < 20m
     THEN WARNING
 No AI required.
-But now imagine:
+However, consider the following combined observations:

 Radar:
 Object at 32 m